 Robbie Davis BAgSc, MBA, GAICD Broad experience in both the private and public sectors domestically and internationally, and at Board level as a Non-Executive Director and reporting to a Board in the capacity of CEO.
 Her involvement in biosecurity has been extensive including as a representative on Primary Industries & Regions SA (PIRSA) Biosecurity SA's Plant Health Technical Reference Panel, Market Access Program Working Group, and Stakeholder Reference Group.
-She retired from her position as CEO of Potatoes South Australia Inc. in December 2020.
-Her current positions include Fight Food Waste - Non-Executive Director, Limestone Coast Landscape - Director, Rural Bank Agribusiness Advisory Board - Member, Puree Australia Pty Ltd - Company Secretary and Shareholder.
-She was elected to the IAL Board in November 2020.
+She resigned from the position as CEO of Potatoes South Australia Inc. in December 2020.
+Her current positions include Fight Food Waste - Non-Executive Director, Limestone Coast Landscape Board - Director, Rural Bank Agribusiness Advisory Board - Member, Puree Australia Pty Ltd - Company Secretary and Shareholder.
+See note 17 for related party disclosures.